breedx-splk/iguanodon/README.md

 $ brew install k6
 ```

-TBD: You should also stand up a locally runnig collector
+TBD: You should also stand up a locally running collector

 You can verify then that the app works by running: